askap-craco/craco-python/mpitests/README.md

 2. Make sure that all nodes in `mpi_seren.txt` are up and running fine;
 3. The test here only for throughput check, not for test with result comparison, like the `--test=ones` or `--test=increment`.
 Test with result comparison will harm the performance so that receiver will not be able to receive all packets.
 Which will cause the script hangs as receivers may wait for missed packets forever.

-## Case 3: One transmitter and one receiver running on seperate node, only use two nodes;
+## Case 3: One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver

 1. Write the hostname of selected two nodes along with `slots=1` into a file like `mpi_seren.txt`, the file with `seren-01` and `seren-02` as selected nodes should look like as follow.
+In this case, we only have one pair of transmitter and receiver.
 ```
 seren-01 slots=1
 seren-02 slots=1